Becky Watherston

 There’s also CBT or Cognitive behavioural therapy, which focuses more on negative thoughts and how to change them but again doesn’t look too much into why you are feeling or behaving a certain way.

 • This is a tough question and there are many factors that contribute to differences in cost.
 Free counselling is often done by trainee counsellors as part of their training hours.
-This can be great counselling as the trainee is often really well supported with extra supervision.
+This can be great counselling as the trainee is often well supported with extra supervision.
 However, waiting times for this are long and often it is limited to 6-12 sessions with no option of extensions.
+Trainees also lack the experience of a therapist who has been practicing for longer.

-• It’s a tricky question to answer.
-The simple answer is no, most courses are to a minimum standard.
+• The simple answer is no, most courses are to a minimum standard.
 If you are unsure, look for a counsellor who has trained on an accredited BACP course as their standards are high.
-Most courses are a minimum of two years and all therapists on the BACP have a minimum of 100 client training hours practice.
+Most courses are a minimum of two years and all therapists on the BACP have a minimum of 100 client training hours practice, or 450 for an accredited therapist.
 Often the MA or Dr before or after someone’s name doesn’t necessarily relate to the counselling course they have completed.
 If in doubt check it out, just ask the counsellor where and what they have studied, a good counsellor shouldn’t mind.

 Click to view my BACP listing